Jannatul-Ferdouse-Esha/Portfolio/README.md

 [![Education Section Screenshot](education_shoot.png)](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#education)
-[![Education Section Screenshot 2](edu_shoot2.png)](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#education) Click the images or the link below to view the live Education section: [https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#education](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#education)
+[![Education Section Screenshot 2](edu_shoot2.png)](https://jannatul-ferdouse-esha.github.io/Simple-Portfolio-/#education) Click the images  below to view the Education section:

 * Details for three educational institutions: Shahjalal University of Science and Technology, Muminunnisa Government Women's College, and a placeholder for a school.
 * Each item features a logo on the left and details like institution name, year, and location on the right.